 Okay.
 Now that that’s been said, let’s look at the coverages that the rental car person may bombard you with.

-1. Collision damage waiver: This releases you from any responsibility if your rental car is damaged or stolen.
+1. Collision damage waiver: This releases you from responsibility if your rental car is damaged or stolen.
 If you have comprehensive and collision coverage on your personal car already, you may not need this.
 However, if you don’t have comprehensive and collision coverage on your car, you are not covered for damage or theft of the rental vehicle.

 3. Stuff stolen from the rental car insurance: You need to check out your homeowners or renters insurance for this one.
 It very well might already cover your belongings even if they’re away from home – like if they’re riding around in your car and get stolen.
 Knowing this ahead of time will make things a lot easier when you’re trying to figure out what to do after your car gets broken into.
 You never know what could happen even if you take steps to prevent a car break-in, so it’s good to know that your belongings are covered somewhere.